-Most of the time, the market should just work fine, also our extremely efficient engine makes socialised loss rare.
-However, when the market becomes extremely volatile and the market is not liquid enough, users' positions may not be liquidated in time and thus their account balance may not be able to cover all their loss, which leaves risk to their counter-parties.
-We use socialised loss to solve this problem.
+Most of the time, the market should just work fine.
+Also, our extremely efficient engine makes socialized loss rare.
+However, when the market becomes extremely volatile, and the market is not liquid enough, users' positions may not be liquidated in time, and thus their account balance may not be able to cover all their loss, which leaves risk to their counter-parties.
+We use the socialized loss to solve this problem.
 Socialised loss applies to futures and options but not spots or binary options.

-In order to implement our socialised loss scheme, the profit of a closed position needs to be locked (shown as Realized P/L on the trading interface) until the position expires.
+To implement our socialized loss scheme, the profit of a closed position needs to be locked (shown as Realized P/L on the trading interface) until the position expires.

 When option/future contracts expire, we calculate the profit/loss of every user's expired position and divide the users into two groups:

-- Those who made profit with this instrument
+- Those who made a profit with this instrument

 - Those who had a loss

 We define Total Profit as the total profit made by users in group 1 through trading this instrument.